semihucann/hairdressers/README.rst

 This repository contains a group project for the Database Systems course of the Istanbul Technical University Computer Engineering Department.
-The project uses the Python language, the Flask web application framework, and the PostgreSQL database.

 How to use this repository
 --------------------------